 All books in the Law Library are treated to prevent their unauthorized removal.
 The security system triggers an alarm that sounds if a person exits carrying a library book.
 This protects the library from theft and prevents inadvertent removal of materials that may only be used within the library.

 NOTE: This system cannot desensitize books.
 Even if you have permission to remove a book from the Library, it must not be carried through the gate.
 It must be passed around the detection gate by a Circulation Assistant.

 The Student Lounge is located on the main level of the Library.
 This area includes a charging station, the Law in Film Collection, and various games.
 Use the Student Lounge to take a cell phone call, chat with friends, or charge your phone.

 There is a courtesy phone located near the Library entrance for on campus and intercampus calls.
 All other telephones in the Library are for staff use only.

-Use of cell phones is limited to the student lounge area on the main floor of the Library.
-Beepers and cell phones should be set on vibrate mode.
+Use of cell phones is limited to the Student Lounge on the main floor of the Library.
+Cell phones should be set on vibrate mode.

 Vending machines are located on the ground floor (beverages only) and the second floor (beverages and snacks) of the Gerber Glass Law Center.